Free Walking Tour Berlin

 1. Historical Context

-The Berlin Wall was erected in 1961 to separate East and West Berlin.
-The western side of the wall referred to the areas controlled by West Germany and its allied countries, including the United States, France, and the United Kingdom.
+In 1961 the Berlin Wall was built to divide East and West Berlin.
+The wall ran from west to east, and the western side, also known as the areas that belonged to West Germany and its allied countries—United States, France and United Kingdom.

 2. Security Measures

-The west side of the Berlin Wall was heavily fortified with various security measures in place to prevent unauthorized crossings.
+• There was a great deal of fortification on the west side of the Berlin Wall with numerous security measures designed to police at unauthorized crossings.
 These security measures included:

-• Guard towers: Tall structures equipped with armed guards who monitored the wall and its surroundings.
+• Guard towers: High structures, with armed guards watching the wall and its environs.

 3. Lifestyle and Living Conditions